maheshmistry/ProgrammT/README.md

 # The Synthenetor - Human Resources

-### Assumption - You have the environment to execute python notebooks
+### Assumption - You have a environment to execute python notebooks

 Download main.ipynb, CodeOntology.rdf, requirements.txt files.